>>> def simple_coroutine(): # (1)

 Sending

-terminates the loop, causing the coroutine to end by returning the result.
-As usual, the generator object raisesStopIteration
+Noneterminates the loop, causing the coroutine to end by returning the result.
+As usual, the generator object raisesStopIteration.
+Thevalueattribute of the exception carries the value returned.

-exception.
-This is a bit of a hack, but it preserves the existing behavior of generator objects: raising StopIteration
+Note that the value of the return expression is smuggled to the caller as an attribute of the StopIteration exception.
+This is a bit of a hack, but it preserves the existing behavior of generator objects: raising StopIteration when exhausted.

 Example 15 shows how to retrieve the value returned by the coroutine.